DamengRandom/tipify/postgres-tips.md

 JSONB is stored in a binary representation
 JSONB is faster, coz already in binary format, no need transform

-In PostgresSQL, the difference between text format and json format inside database is json format as double quotes (eg: “name”), text format has no quote symbol (eg: name)
+In PostgreSQL, the difference between text format and json format inside database is json format as double quotes (eg: “name”), text format has no quote symbol (eg: name)

 JSONB general examples: